lxc/incus/doc/howto/network_acls.md

 However, the order of the rules in the list is not important and does not affect filtering.

-LXD automatically orders the rules based on the `action` property as follows:
+Incus automatically orders the rules based on the `action` property as follows:

 - `drop`
 - `reject`